Imlay City, Michigan: Newspapers

-The Tri-City Times is located and printed in Imlay City, and both the Lapeer County Press and LA View are often available to residents.
+The Tri-City Times is located and printed in Imlay City, and both the Lapeer County Press and Lapeer Area View are often available to residents.
 National and International publications such as The New York Times, USA Today, and The Wall Street Journal as well as regional publications such as daily editions of The Flint Journal, the Detroit Free Press, and The Detroit News are also widely available in the city.

 Attractions

+A picture of the Eastern Michigan Fairgrounds, during January.
+On the left of the image, a tent holds motor homes, although it is usually used as a beer tent during the Eastern Michigan State Fair.

 Imlay City is home to the Eastern Michigan Fairgrounds, which holds a fair every year that includes rides, a rodeo, a demolition derby, and a farm animal competition.
 Also occurring at the fairground is a car show and Imlay City's "Woods and Water", a hunting and fishing extravaganza.
 An American Cancer Society Relay for Life is also held in Imlay City, with two different walks: the survivor walk and the team walk.
 Imlay City also has its own city pool, a number of parks, a portion of the Polly Ann Trail, and a farmer's market.